Gaheris

-Gaheris (/ɡəˈhɛrᵻs/ gə-HERR-iss; Gaheriet[/s/z], Gaheriés, etc.) is a Knight of the Round Table and a relative of King Arthur in the chivalric romance tradition of the Arthurian legend.
-He is usually described as the third son of one of Arthur's half-sisters and her husband Lot, rulers of either Orkney or Lothian.
-In the popular version found in Thomas Malory's Le Morte d'Arthur, Gaheris is the son of King Lot of Orkney and Queen Morgause, making him the younger brother of Gawain and Agravain, the elder brother of Gareth, and the half-brother of Arthur's son Mordred.
+Gaheris (/ɡəˈhɛrᵻs/ gə-HERR-iss) is a Knight of the Round Table and a relative of King Arthur in Thomas Malory's Arthurian legend compilation Le Morte d'Arthur.
+He is the third son of one of Arthur's half-sisters, Queen Morgause, and her husband King Lot of Orkney.
+Gaheris is a younger brother of Gawain and Agravain, an elder brother of Gareth, and a half-brother of Mordred.

-The character of Gaheris may have originated from the figure of Gawain's sole brother in early Welsh Arthurian tradition, who was later divided into two separate characters, one of whom became known as Malory's Gareth.
-In German medieval poetry, where no equivalent of Gareth exists, Gaheris appears instead as Gawain's cousin rather than his brother.
+Malory's characters of Gaheris and Gareth both originate from the figure of Gawain's sole brother from the early Welsh Arthurian tradition.
+In the later French chivalric romances and their adaptations, this character was variably divided into two separate but often more or less interchangeable brothers, known as Gaheriet and Guerrehet among many other forms spellings, and the differences between them have been highly inconsistent prior to Malory's creation of a distinctive younger Gareth.

-In Le Morte d'Arthur, Gaheris is portrayed largely as a supporting character to Arthur's chief nephew, Gawain, with the notable exception of his killing of their mother.
-His role is more substantial in the French prose cycles that served as Malory's sources, where he becomes the target of murderous sibling rivalry from his elder brother Agravain in the Vulgate Cycle.
-Ultimately, both in these French texts and in Malory, Gaheris is slain alongside his brother Gareth during Lancelot's rescue of Guinevere, an event that precipitates the downfall of Arthur's realm.
+In Le Morte d'Arthur, Gaheris is portrayed largely as a supporting character to Arthur's chief nephew, Gawain, with the notable exception of his killing of their mother after finding her in bed with Lamorak.
+Ultimately, like their prototypes in Malory's French sources, Gaheris and Gareth are both slain during Lancelot's rescue of Guinevere, resulting in the downfall of Arthur's realm.

+In German medieval poetry, where no equivalent of Gareth exists, a corresponding sole character appears as Gawain's cousin rather than his brother.
+In modern stories, Gaheris is often overshadowed by his brother Gareth but does appear in some major roles.